Joelgp83/Build-scripts-for-switchroot-android/README.md

 qupd8.sh is the source update script.
 Run this when you want to grab the latest switchroot source changes.

-Invoke the update script with `./qupd8.sh -r <ROM NAME>`
+Invoke the update script with `./qupd8.sh `

-Your choices are:

-`icosa` : **For No Nvidia Stuff**

-`foster_tab` : **For Nvidia Stuff**

-`foster` : **For Android TV with Nvidia Stuff**

-If you wish to perform a `force-sync`, invoke with `-f` as well.
 If you wish to update your copies of the Switchroot scripts, run with `-u`.

-If you use no flags, source will still be updated and the switchroot-specific non-AndroidTV patches applied, but the `lunch` command will not be run.  *Again, if you intend to build Foster/AndroidTV, you must specify the foster rom with either this script or qprep.sh as well as when running qbuild.sh*.

 ## qbuild.sh